zrmacc/Temporal/README.md

 ## Overview

 This package performs estimation and inference on parametric survival curves.
-Supported distributions include the exponential, gamma, log-logistic, log-normal, and Weibull.
+Supported distributions include the exponential, gamma, generalized gamma, log-logistic, log-normal, and Weibull.
 Data are expected in time-to-event format, with a status indicator to accommodate non-informative right censoring.
 The function `fitParaSurv` provides maximum likelihood point estimates (MLEs) and confidence intervals (CIs) for the distribution of interest.
 Estimates are presented for model parameters, and for characteristics of the event time distribution (the mean, median, and variance).
 The function `compParaSurv` compares the fitted survival distributions of two treatment groups.
 The groups are contrasted using the difference and ratio of means and medians.
 For each contrast, point estimates and CIs are presented. *p*-values are calculated assessing the null hypothesis of no difference between the treatment groups.

 ## Setting